 A fifth measure consisting of 11 Polish State aid schemes to support the Polish economy in the context of the coronavirus outbreak.
 Under the schemes, the public support will take the form of (i) direct grants, (ii) repayable advances, (iii) tax and payments advantages, (iv) deferrals of tax payments and (vi) wage subsidies.
 Total budget estimated at EUR 7.8 billion (23 April).
+The scheme has been amended to extend the period of application of measures 1-7 and 11, to 30 June 2021 (15 December).

 A sixth measure consisting of aid in the form of direct grants and repayable advances, possibly co-funded by ESIF funding, for all types of undertakings.
 Total budget estimated at EUR 700 million (24 April).
+The scheme has been amended to extend the period of application to 30 June 2021 (15 December).

-A seventh scheme in the form of repayable advances, with a total budget of EUR 16.6 billion (approximately PLN 75 billion), to support the Polish micro companies and SMEs in the context of the coronavirus outbreak.
-(27 April)
+A seventh scheme in the form of repayable advances, with a total budget of EUR 16.6 billion (approximately PLN 75 billion), to support the Polish micro companies and SMEs in the context of the coronavirus outbreak (27 April).
+The scheme has been amended to extend the period of application to 30 June 2021 (15 December).

 An eight measure consisting of aid in the form of public loans, guarantees on loans and sureties with a maximum of EUR 800,000 under the mechanism of regional operational programmes and national operational programmes 2014-2020.
 The overall budget of the measure is estimated at EUR 450 million (11 May).
+The scheme has been amended to extend the period of application to 30 June 2021 (15 December).

 A ninth measure consisting of aid in the form of subsidized interest rate loans to large enterprises affected by the COVID-19 outbreak.
 The estimated budget is EUR 2.2 billion (25 May).
+The scheme has been amended to extend the period of application to 30 June 2021 (15 December).

 A tenth measure consisting of aid in the form of subsidised loans (and partial capital rebates on these loans) granted at favourable interest rates to certain larger SMEs (more than 150 employees and more than EUR 21 million turnover) and large enterprises.
 This measure is part of the larger programme "Financial shield for large enterprises".
 The estimated budget is EUR 1.6 billion (29 May).
+The scheme has been amended to extend the period of application to 30 June 2021 (15 December).

 An eleventh measure consisting of aid in the form of recapitalisation instruments, in particular equity instruments (acquisition of ordinary and preferred shares in public and private companies) and hybrid capital instruments (convertible bonds and loans).
 The scheme will be administered by the Polish Development Fund and comes with stringent conditions in terms of governance, remuneration and exit.
 The aid will be granted to certain larger SMEs (more than 150 employees and more than EUR 21 million turnover) and large enterprises.
 This measure is part of the larger program "Financial shield for large enterprises".
 The estimated budget is EUR 1.6 billion (11 June).
+The scheme has been amended to extend the period of application to 30 September 2021 (15 December).

 A twelfth measure consisting of aid in the form of interest rate subsidies to companies active in the primary agriculture sector.
-The interest rate subsidy can be up to 2% for SME's and 1% for large enterprises on the interest due on loans from commercial banks up to a max. of EUR 100.000.
+The interest rate subsidy can be up to 2% for SMEs and 1% for large enterprises on the interest due on loans from commercial banks up to a max. of EUR 100.000.
 The estimated budget of the scheme is EUR 9 million (12 June).
 The scheme was amended to extend its period of application to 30 June 2021 (25 November).